Small ministry, large branch of government

 The local police force consists of 11 police departments.
 The Police University College in Tampere is responsible for training Finnish police officers.

-The Finnish Security Intelligence Service combats crime endangering internal and external security
+The Finnish Security Intelligence Service combats projects and crime endangering internal and external security

-The Finnish Security Intelligence Service is a national police unit subordinate to the Ministry of the Interior.
-It is tasked with combating terrorism and illegal intelligence gathering (counterintelligence), and with carrying out security-related work and counter-proliferation activities meant to prevent the proliferation of weapons of mass destruction.
+The Finnish Security Intelligence Service is a police unit subordinate to the Ministry of the Interior that produces proactive and relevant intelligence to maintain national security.
+The key tasks of the Finnish Security Intelligence Service are to combat terrorism and illegal intelligence gathering (counterintelligence) and to carry out security-related work and counter-proliferation activities, i.e. prevent the proliferation of weapons of mass destruction.